IBM/MLOps-CPD/README.md

 2. Pre-prod: receives code updates from dev stage and contain CI tests to make sure the new code/model integrates well, trains, deploys and monitors the model in the pre-prod deployment space to validate the model.
 The validated model can be deployed to prod once approved by the model validator.
 3. Prod: deploys the model in the prod environment and monitors it, triggers retraining jobs (eg. restart pre-prod pipeline or offline modeling)

-# 1. Setup
+# 1. Getting Started

 ## 1.1.
-Creating a project in Watson Studio
+Creating a Project Space in Watson Studio

 You create a project to work with data and other resources to achieve a particular goal, such as building a model or integrating data.

-⚠️ We plan on offering this asset as a fully pre-built project space demo within the "Create a project from a sample or file" Option.
-For now, you will have to construct it manually.
+(⚠️ We plan on offering this asset as a fully pre-built project space demo within the "Create a project from a sample or file" Option.
+For now, you will have to construct it manually.)

 1. Click New project on the home page or on your Projects page.
 2. Create an empty project.